California is abnormally dry after low-precipitation winter

-SAN FRANCISCO (AP) — A dry beginning of the year has left most of California abnormally parched and officials are bracing for the possibility of an early and more intense wildfire season amid record-breaking temperatures.
+SAN FRANCISCO (AP) — A dry beginning of the year has left most of California abnormally parched, as officials brace for the possibility of an early and more intense wildfire season amid record-breaking temperatures.

-Drought has expanded from just under 10% last week to nearly a quarter of the state, mainly in central California, the heart of the state’s agricultural sector, according to a U.S. Drought Monitor map made public Thursday.
-The map released weekly shows 70% of the state is now abnormally dry.
+Drought has expanded from just under 10% of the state last week to nearly a quarter, mainly in central California, the heart of the state’s agricultural sector, according to a U.S. Drought Monitor map made public Thursday.
+The map released weekly shows another 43% of the state is now abnormally dry.

 This month is shaping up to be the driest February on record for much of the state.
 Chances of light showers are on the horizon Saturday night but not again until March 10.

-Note: This story has been corrected to say 43% not 70% of the state is abnormally dry.
-It also corrects the name of Mendocino National Forest.